 Retiring in New Zealand

 Expats from all over the world are choosing New Zealand as a refuge for their golden years.
 While the country offers affordable and high-quality healthcare, plenty of leisure activities for retirees, and a safe environment, it’s not the cheapest place to retire.

 You might find rent in smaller towns and the countryside to be lower than what you’re used to in the US or UK.
-However, the visa requirements and living expenses can add up to a lot.
-The average social security benefit in the US is roughly US$1,614 per month which may not be enough for living comfortably in New Zealand.
-If you’re a non-resident your pensions may be taxed as well.
+However, the visa requirements and living expenses can add up a lot.
+The average social security benefit in the US is roughly US$1,614 per month, which may not be enough for living comfortably in New Zealand.
+If you’re a non-resident, your pensions may be taxed as well.